FAQ

 Why doesn't the protocol just hold assets with the exchanges?

-The protocol-level revenue Ethena generates come from two different sources:
+The protocol-level revenue Ethena generates come from three different sources:

 Staked ETH yield